In 2021 Yorkshire courses will welcome the best amateur golfers in Europe in what promises to be a fabulous summer of golf.

 The R&A Senior Amateur Championship will return to the North Yorkshire course in early July, having hosted the prestigious event back 2014 when American Brady Exber took the title with a 4-shot victory over Yorkshire’s Stephen East.

-Less than half an hour away down the A64 lies the Malton & Norton Golf Club which features three loops of nine and described as “Yorkshire’s hidden gem” by former BBC commentator Peter Alliss.
-It will host the English Girls’ Open Amatuer Stroke Play from July 20th which starts a three week stretch of high class amateur golf across the county.
+Less than half an hour away down the A64 lies the Malton & Norton Golf Club, which features three loops of nine and is described as “Yorkshire’s hidden gem” by former BBC commentator Peter Alliss.
+It will host the English Girls’ Open Amatuer Stroke Play from July 20th, which starts a three week stretch of high class amateur golf across the county.

 “The European Ladies’ Amateur Championship is one of the most prestigious events on the amateur golf calendar and we are delighted to be the host nation and playing at Alwoodley,” added Crampton.

 “Hopefully, conditions at that time will allow the golfing public to witness some of the world’s best amateur golfers playing for three prestigious titles, over three top-class golf courses.

 Alwoodley was the first course designed by arguably the world’s foremost golf architect Dr Alistair MacKenzie, who was born in Normanton, West Yorkshire, to Scottish parents.
 His second creation less than a mile away at Moortown hosted the first Ryder Cup on European soil and he went on to craft 26 courses in Yorkshire and collaborated on many more.